A Guide to Facebook's RPM program by an RPM-alumni - Updated for 2022

 Phase 3: "Onsite" Loop (will be VC because of COVID) - Execution, Product Sense and Leadership and Drive

 The good thing about the RPM interview process is that there are many resources to succeed.
 Googling will lead you to example questions, resources and mock interview videos.
 Some of the resources are expensive, though, making them inaccessible to others.

-I paid for two resources while preparing for my interviews: Decode & Conquer by Lewis Lin and Cracking the PM Interview by Jackie Bavaro.
+Other classic resources that can be useful are Decode & Conquer by Lewis Lin and Cracking the PM Interview by Jackie Bavaro.
 Both shared helpful frameworks for the interviews and were significantly less expensive than the $500 courses others charged.
-Pair this with extensive Googling for free advice and example interview questions, and you should be good.

 Here’s my advice for specific interview stages: